BxB-Studio/Inputs-Manager/README.md

 ## Documentation
 Will be available soon...<br/>
 You can use this temporary [tutorial](https://youtu.be/oZlrqwAjiqQ) to help you.
-You can also you the editor **tooltips** when ever you need something to explained.
+You can also you the editor **tooltips** whenever you need something to be explained.

 ## Features
 - Easy inputs setup